-- Clinical absences may result in failure of the course. - All clinical absences must be made up.
-All make up days must be completed before the next nursing course. - Clinical absence will be reviewed by the Chairperson and Faculty.
+- Clinical absence will be reviewed by the Chairperson and Faculty.
 Depending on the circumstances, a student may be allowed to make up only one clinical absence during any clinical rotation.
 In such cases, students may be required to complete a special assignment, often written or on-line, as directed by the instructor.
-However, submitting this written assignment does not eliminate this being registered as an absence. - Students absent from clinical assignments MUST make an appointment to meet with the clinical faculty member within 1 (one) week of absence.

-- Only Mildred Elley nursing faculty are allowed to provide clinical make-up.
+However, submitting this written assignment does not eliminate this being registered as an absence. - Students absent from clinical assignments MUST make an appointment to meet with the clinical faculty member within 1 (one) week of absence. - Only Mildred Elley nursing faculty are allowed to provide clinical make-up.
 Only the Chairperson is authorized to approve faculty for clinical assignment make-up days. - If make-up days are approved, the student may incur a charge for a full day of clinical.
 The student will need to confer with the Chairperson and/or the Clinical Coordinator. - If a student or the school cannot schedule the clinical make-up within an already scheduled clinical day, a separate clinical day will need to be arranged.
-The student is responsible for any expense of a clinical make-up. - A per day fee may be determined by the school usually reflecting the instructor's hourly pay. - Each student who attends the clinical make-up day is responsible for any fee.
+The student is responsible for any expense of a clinical make-up. - o A per day fee may be determined by the school usually reflecting the instructor's hourly pay. - Each student who attends the clinical make-up day is responsible for any fee.
 If there is more than one student making up a day at the same time at the same facility with the same instructor, the students may be able to arrange to distribute any cost.
-This is a student responsibility and not a school or PNCP responsibility. - Any payment is due prior to the scheduled make-up day experience - Any payment is made directly to Mildred Elley, Pittsfield. - If you are late or cannot attend clinical, call at least 1 (one) hour prior to your scheduled time.
+This is a student responsibility and not a school or PNCP responsibility. - o Any payment is due prior to the scheduled make-up day experience - o Any payment is made directly to Mildred Elley, Pittsfield. - If you are late or cannot attend clinical, call at least 1 (one) hour prior to your scheduled time.
 Give the person answering the telephone your name, Mildred Elley, Pittsfield's name, instructor's name, and reason for absence or delay.
 Remember, absences must be made-up before progression to the next level. - The clinical instructor will submit a written evaluation of the student's make-up experience to the Program Chair.
 This evaluation will be retained in the student's record until graduation. - The student must obtain a "Satisfactory Performance" for a passing outcome for the clinical make-up day experience in order to continue in the program.
 If the student's performance is "Unsatisfactory" during the make-up clinical day, the student will not receive credit for the clinical make-up.
 This may result in the student not being able to progress to the next nursing course and or continue in the program. - In the event, the student's performance is unsatisfactory during the make-up experience the student will not receive credit for the make-up.
 An additional make-up will be scheduled, based on faculty availability.
 Considering the tight clinical schedules, it is important to note that this may not be possible.
 If it is not possible then the student cannot progress to the next level or in the PNCP. - Under some circumstances, the Program Chairperson may request a medical clearance before a clinical makeup can be scheduled.